Tag: covenant

 Psalm 103, 1 Samuel 4:1-22, Isaiah 43:14-25

 In 1 Samuel, we read of a very bad time.
-The Ark of the Covenant, a Godly object—that many staked their and security on—was lost to a powerful .
-Their (judge) and his sons have died.
+The Ark of the , a Godly object—that many staked their identity and security on—was lost to a powerful enemy.
+Their leader (judge) and his sons have died.
 All seemed lost.
 The Israelites were fearfully looking toward the future.

 By the time of Isaiah, the people were again looking to the future with fear.
 There had just been a declaration of (Isaiah 42) and failure.
 The so-called People of God had been reminded of their failure to fulfill their role.
 The judge of the universe had declared their guilt.
 Just as many are fearfully looking to the new year, so, too, were the People of God fearful of what came after their conviction.